KSP-KOS/KOS_DOC/source/command/variable.md

 ### DECLARE

-Declares a variable at the current context level.
-Alternatively, a variable can be implicitly declared by a SET or LOCK statement.
+Declares a global variable.
+Alternatively, a variable can be implicitly declared by any SET or LOCK statement.
 Example:

     DECLARE X.